thoughtful-web/settings-page-wp/README.md

 1. Settings page generation from a configuration file.
 2. Wrapped around the Core WordPress Settings and Options APIs.
 3. Each Field creates and updates an individual database Option, which has advantages when you use hooks and filters.
-4. Each Field is validated in a manner similar to Core WordPress options.
+4. Each Field is validated in a manner similar to Core WordPress options and failed server-side validation emits a Settings Page error notice.
-5. If a Field type supports it you can add the "pattern" attribute to further validate against a regular expression in both the page and the server whenever calling `update_option`.
+5. If a Field type supports it you can add the "pattern" attribute to further validate against a regular expression in both the page and the server.
+This works on the Settings page and also when a script calls `update_option( $option, $value )`.
-6. Include stylesheet and/or script file parameters in the configuration file.
+6. Configure stylesheet and/or script file assets.
-7. Include default Field values to automatically load them into the database.
-If the field is ever emptied these values will load again.
+7. Configure default Field values to automatically load them into the database.
+If the field is ever emptied these values will load instead.
-8. Zero dependencies beyond WordPress itself.
+8. Zero production dependencies beyond PHP, WordPress, and WordPress included JavaScript Iris for the color picker field.
-9. Configure and generate multiple pages or subpages.
+9. Configure and create multiple pages or subpages.

 ## Roadmap